jdmar3/inls718/schedule/index.md

 Priem argues that the journal and article are being superseded by algorithms that filter, rate and disseminate scholarship as it happens.

-Goodrum, A.A., McCain, K.W., Lawrence, S., & Giles, C.L.
+Goodrum, A.A., McCain, K.W., Lawrence, S.,&amp;Giles, C.L.
 (2001).
-Scholarly publishing in the internet age: A citation analysis of computer science literature. *Information Processing & Management, 37*(5), 661-675. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1016/S0306-4573(00)00047-9)\]
+Scholarly publishing in the internet age: A citation analysis of computer science literature. *Information Processing&amp;Management, 37*(5), 661-675. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1016/S0306-4573(00)00047-9)\]